iRed4321/too-much-social-stats/README.md

     ```

 ## How to Use
-1. Download your data from Facebook or Instagram (choose JSON format).
+1. Download your data from Facebook or Instagram (JSON format / Low quality media / Only tick Messages section).
 Extract the downloaded archive.
 2. Open your terminal in the too-much-social-stats folder
 3. Type `npm start` to open TMSS
 4. Choose Import and select the extracted folder